awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codepipeline-pipeline-artifactstore.md

 # AWS::CodePipeline::Pipeline ArtifactStore<a name="aws-properties-codepipeline-pipeline-artifactstore"></a>

-The Amazon S3 bucket where artifacts for the pipeline are stored\.
+The S3 bucket where artifacts for the pipeline are stored\.

 **Note**
 You must include either `artifactStore` or `artifactStores` in your pipeline, but you cannot use both\.
 If you create a cross\-region action in your pipeline, you must use `artifactStores`\.